shopware/docs/guides/integrations-api/general-concepts/search-criteria.md

 ## `sort`

-The `sort` parameter allows to control the sorting of the result.
+The `sort` parameter allows controlling the sorting of the result.
 Several sorts can be transferred at the same time.

-* The `field` parameter defines which field is to be used for sorting.
+* The `field` parameter defines the field to be used for sorting.
 * The `order` parameter defines the sort direction.
-* The parameter `naturalSorting` allows to use a [Natural Sorting Algorithm](https://en.wikipedia.org/wiki/Natural_sort_order)
+* The parameter `naturalSorting` allows using a [Natural Sorting Algorithm](https://en.wikipedia.org/wiki/Natural_sort_order)
-* The parameter `type` allows to use divergent sorting behavior.
+* The parameter `type` allows using divergent sorting behavior.
 Valid values are:
   * `count`: Sort by the count of associations via the given field.
 SQL representation: `ORDER BY COUNT({field}) {order}`

 ```javascript